Fretzie Bercede

-Fretzie Bercede (born November 26, 1993) is a Filipina actress, television personality, and former reality show contestant.
+Fretzie Joan Ruite Bercede (born November 26, 1993) is a Filipina actress, television personality, and former reality show contestant.
 She ranked as the 3rd big placer of Pinoy Big Brother: Teen Clash 2010.
 She is one of ABS-CBN's contract talents.

 Personal life

 Fretzie Joans Bercede was born in Cebu City to a Filipino-American mother, a businesswoman and former beauty queen; and a Filipino-Chinese father, a Doctor of Dental Medicine and Orthodontics/Dentofacial Orthopedics.

 Fretzie grew up in the Philippines.
 She celebrates her birthday every 26 November and was born in the year 1993.
 Her religion is Seventh-day Adventist.

 She is both talented and athletic.
 She's been raised the conservative way and is very close with her family.

-Television and Acting Career
+Television and acting career

 Television

 Fretzie Bercede was dubbed as “Charming Angel ng Cebu” of the Philippine reality TV show in ABS-CBN Pinoy Big Brother: Teen Clash 2010.

 Fretzie was voted and proclaimed the Third Teen Big Placer in Pinoy Big Brother: Teen Clash 2010.

-Pinoy Big Brother: Teen Clash 2010 began airing on April 10, 2010 till two months later on June 26 of the same year.
+Pinoy Big Brother: Teen Clash 2010 began airing on April 10, 2010, till two months later on June 26 of the same year.
 The show lasted for 78 days, surpassing the second Teen edition for the longest Teen Edition by only one day.

 Fretzie was cast in ABS-CBN, Shoutout!, a teen music reality variety show and later called Shoutout: Level Up! on Abs-Cbn.

 She was part of Miyerkulitz group on Shoutout!

 The show premiered November 29, 2010, and is hosted by the network's leading stars that include Erich Gonzales, Enchong Dee, Robi Domingo, Sam Concepcion and Enrique Gil.
 The show runs for 45 minutes, as the afternoon program.
 In the first week of December, ShoutOut was moved to an earlier time, with a longer airing time of 1 hour.

-The first season ran for eight weeks from November 29, 2010 to January 21, 2011.
+The first season ran for eight weeks from November 29, 2010, to January 21, 2011.
 In the first six weeks, it was shown as a pre-program for the Primetime Bida block for forty-five minutes.
-Aside from performances, Shoutout! also featured different segments, including games involving audience members and a segment featuring fan arts.
+Aside from performances, Shoutout! also featured different segments, including games involving audience members and a segment featuring fan art.

 Fretzie starred in 2 episodes of Maynila, a Filipino drama anthology that has been broadcast on Philippine television.

 Fretzie reveals herself as a model as she walks in for the Jellybean fashion Show in Philippine Fashion Week at MOA on October 29, 2010.